Screen Time Is Stealing 44% of Your Waking Life: The Statistics That Should Worry You

 The Morning Phone Habit That's Shrinking Your Brain and Triggering Anxiety

-How Screens Are Rewiring Your Child's Brain
+How Screen Time is Rewiring Your Child's Brain

 Recent Yale research involving over 5,100 youth found that excessive screen time physically alters brain development, with heavy users twice as likely to be diagnosed with depression or anxiety and showing effects that persist up to two years after the dependency.

-Digital Burnout: How 19 Hours of Daily Screen Time Is Changing Your Brain
+Your Screen Time Is Destroying Your Brain

 Raising Balanced Kids in a Digital World